EKGF/grapharch/docs/features/sources/endpoints/sparql.md

 - OMG Use Cases (see EKGF Use Case Tree Workgroup)

-Or, find "annotations" that people left behind in the graph, that instruct grapharch how to generate documentation.
+Or, find "annotations" that people left behind in the graph, that instruct GraphArch how to generate documentation.